helga-agentur/ui-components/packages/FacetedSearch/README.md

 - `data-search-get-endpoint` (string, optional): URL of a remote search endpoint, used instead of the local MiniSearch index.
 Sends `GET <data-search-get-endpoint>?<param>=<term>` on each search term change and expects `{ "ids": ["1", "2", ...] }` in response, ordered by relevance.
-Stale, superseded requests are dropped; on error, the previous results stay visible, the error is logged, and `data-search-error-selector` (if configured) is shown.
+Stale, superseded requests are dropped; on error, results are cleared, the error is logged, and `data-search-error-selector` (if configured) is shown.
 - `data-search-get-param` (string, optional): Name of the query parameter the search term is sent as.
 Defaults to `q`.
 Only relevant with `data-search-get-endpoint`.